phaquinosilva/asic_adpll/readme.md

-### This repository contains the Verilog code from my master's project & a number of the matlab scripts used in the process of analysing measurement results.
+# All-Digital Phase-Locked Loop for Bluetooth Low-Energy transmitter

+This repo contains a synthesizable ADPLL to be used in the SensorTag Project (DELET/UFRGS - 2025).

+The design is modified from a [FPGA ADPLL network](https://github.com/ConchuOD/fpga_adpll/) prototype from Conor Dooley's Master's Thesis.
+This repo should be kept private, as NDA-protected information is inlcuded.